-The library will be closed on Sundays beginning May 3.
+The library will be closed Monday, May 25, Memorial Day.

 For a complete listing of upcoming events be sure to check our Events Calendar!